I’m probably the only beauty blogger in the entire blogosphere who has never written a post about her skincare routine.

 A moisturizer my skin loves may be too rich for you and give you blackheads.
 Exfoliating at least three or four a week with glycolic acid works for me, but if you have sensitive skin, it’ll irritate it real bad.

 That’s why I prefer to tell you what tips and ingredients work and give you a bunch of products that contain those goodies to choose from.
-That way, you can find those that best work for you.
+That way, you can find those that work best for YOU.

-Oh, wait, just one more thing.
-I’m in my early 30s, my skin is combo (dry cheeks, oily t-zone) and my only concern is preventing wrinkles.
+One thing to keep in mind before we start: I’m in my early 30s, my skin is combo (dry cheeks, oily t-zone) and my only concern is preventing wrinkles.
 I have no acne, dark spots, or breakouts to get rid of at the moment.

 Ok, let’s get started (for real, this time):